Trial Search Results

 - Life expectancy greater than 4 months.

-Exclusion Criteria:- Pre-existing autoimmune or antibody mediated disease including:
+autoimmune or antibody mediated disease including: systemic lupus, erythematosus,

-syndrome, autoimmune thrombocytopenia, but excluding controlled thyroid disease, or the
+thrombocytopenia, but excluding controlled thyroid disease, or the presence of

 - Known history of human immunodeficiency virus (HIV), hepatitis B or hepatitis C